AK-Owl/Socstats/README.md

 *file: Gemfile.
 Node dependencies:*

-Bundle edge Rails instead: gem 'rails', github: 'rails/rails' "gem 'rails', '~> 6.0.0'"
+Bundle edge Rails instead: gem 'rails', github: 'rails/rails'
+>gem 'rails', '~> 6.0.0'

 Use Puma as the app server
-"gem 'puma', '~> 3.11'"
+>gem 'puma', '~> 3.11'

 Use SCSS for stylesheets
-"gem 'sass-rails', '~> 5'"
+>gem 'sass-rails', '~> 5'

-### Transpile app-like JavaScript.
+Transpile app-like JavaScript.
 Read more: https://github.com/rails/webpacker
-gem 'webpacker', '~> 4.0'
+>gem 'webpacker', '~> 4.0'

-### Turbolinks makes navigating your web application faster.
+Turbolinks makes navigating your web application faster.
 Read more: https://github.com/turbolinks/turbolinks
-gem 'turbolinks', '~> 5'
+>gem 'turbolinks', '~> 5'

-### Build JSON APIs with ease.
+Build JSON APIs with ease.
 Read more: https://github.com/rails/jbuilder
-gem 'jbuilder', '~> 2.7'
+>gem 'jbuilder', '~> 2.7'

-### This gem provides jQuery and the jQuery-ujs driver for your Rails 4+ application.
+This gem provides jQuery and the jQuery-ujs driver for your Rails 4+ application.
-gem 'jquery-rails', '~> 4.3', '>= 4.3.5'
+>gem 'jquery-rails', '~> 4.3', '>= 4.3.5'

-### Windows does not include zoneinfo files, so bundle the tzinfo-data gem
+Windows does not include zoneinfo files, so bundle the tzinfo-data gem
-gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw, :jruby]
+>gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw, :jruby]

-### a Sass-powered version of Bootstrap 3, ready to drop right into your Sass powered applications.
+A Sass-powered version of Bootstrap 3, ready to drop right into your Sass powered applications.
-gem 'bootstrap-sass'
+>gem 'bootstrap-sass'

-### Gem that includes Highcharts (Interactive JavaScript charts for your web projects)
+Gem that includes Highcharts (Interactive JavaScript charts for your web projects)
-gem 'highcharts-rails', '~> 6.0', '>= 6.0.3'
+>gem 'highcharts-rails', '~> 6.0', '>= 6.0.3'

-### Gem for consuming restful web services dead easy
+Gem for consuming restful web services dead easy
-gem 'httparty', '~> 0.17.1'
+>gem 'httparty', '~> 0.17.1'

-### he CSV library provides a complete interface to CSV files and data.
+The CSV library provides a complete interface to CSV files and data.
 I
-gem 'csv', '~> 0.0.1'
+>gem 'csv', '~> 0.0.1'

-### Reduces boot times through caching; required in config/boot.rb
+Reduces boot times through caching; required in config/boot.rb
-gem 'bootsnap', '>= 1.4.2', require: false
+>gem 'bootsnap', '>= 1.4.2', require: false

-## Gems that did not work out:
+**Gems that did not work out:**

-### Unirest is a set of lightweight HTTP libraries available in multiple languages.
+Unirest is a set of lightweight HTTP libraries available in multiple languages.
-gem 'unirest', '~> 1.1', '>= 1.1.2'
+>gem 'unirest', '~> 1.1', '>= 1.1.2'

-### A library for the Guardian Content API
+A library for the Guardian Content API
-gem 'guardian-content'
+>gem 'guardian-content'

 ## Installation & Configuration